 Gasoline led the oil complex higher, standing up more than 2 percent in afternoon activity, and heating oil also rose as Sandy churned northward.
 Expectations of heavy snowfall in the Appalachians, and the possibility refineries along the coast could face disruptions, helped drive prices.

 ``It's a combination of the products finding some support after being hit hard and Sandy looks to make a direct hit in the Northeast, so it's very possible New Jersey and Pennsylvania refiners might engage in some prevent defense and slow or shut some operations,'' said John Kilduff, partner at Again Capital LLC in New York.

-Brent was on track to break its longest losing streak since July 2010, but remained on pace to post a weekly loss.
-Prices have been dragged lower by rising U.S. inventories, an expected return of production from the North Sea's Buzzard Oilfield and continued uncertainty surrounding Europe's debt crisis.
+Brent broke its longest streak of losses since July 2010 on Thursday, but remained on pace to post a weekly loss.
+Prices have been dragged lower by rising U.S. inventories, an expected return of production from the North Sea's Buzzard oilfield and continued uncertainty surrounding Europe's debt crisis.

 Brent December crude rose 64 cents to settle at $108.49 a barrel.
 Thursday's $107.46 low trade put Brent briefly below the 100-day moving average of $107.58.

 U.S. December crude rose 32 cents to settle at $86.05 a barrel, having reached a high of $86.75.

 U.S. RBOB gasoline futures closed at $2.67, up 7.34 cents, breaking a 10-day streak of lower closes.